 Thus, no reason to stay any longer.
 We drive on to Campeche at Yucatan’s west coast.

 The direct road thru very lonely forest land.
 Only few villages, the road pretty narrow, partly more potholes than asphalt.
 A road crying for maintenance.

 Late afternoon we reach Campeche.

-Fortunately we discover the 57th street in the old town to recover from the pothole torture.
+Fortunately, we discover the 57th street in the old town to recover from the pothole torture.
 It’s a pedestrian area.
 To avoid empty spaces in the middle of the road it’s occupied by all kind of watering holes’n’muncheries.
 And they sell beer by the liter.

 Well, there’s even more: a X-Mas bazaar with a Mexican belly dance performance.
-Where else in the world can you admire Mexican beauties in X-Mas costumes wobbling their belly to the rythm of the music from 1001 nights …
+Where else in the world can you admire Mexican beauties in X-Mas costumes wobbling their belly to the rhythm of the music from 1001 nights …

 … or admiring a cathedral immersed into this flashy red light.

-But don’t worry, it’s all about the old town with it’s noble, pastel colored buildings, …
+But don’t worry, it’s all about the old town with its noble, pastel colored buildings, …

 … many with exquisite inner courtyards.

 The old town is still partly enclosed by a wall and fortifications erected by the Spaniards in the 17th century.